 In The Irons Equestrian Center provides a safe and encouraging environment for beginner through advanced riders of all ages.

-All students begin with a "Discovery Lesson" where their current riding skills will be evaluated so they can be placed with the correct instructor and in the appropriate level.
+All students begin with a "Discovery Lesson" where their current riding skills will be evaluated so they can be placed with the correct instructor and at the appropriate Level.
+Most of our lessons are booked in pre-paid, six-week semesters.
+Semester plans offer discounted rates.

-We have safe, well-trained and experienced lesson horses available for all levels of riding.
+Our amazing lesson horses are huge contributors to our students' success.
+We are unbelievably proud of our safe, well-trained, and experienced lesson horses which are available for all levels of riding.

 Meet a few of our lesson horses...